GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 Some sites force users to enter emails or passwords twice.

-That might reduce errors for a few users, but causes extra work for *all* users—and [increases abandonment rates](https://uxmovement.com/forms/why-the-confirm-password-field-must-die/).
-Better to enable users to confirm their email address (you should do that anyway) and make it easy for them to reset their password.
+That might reduce errors for a few users, but causes extra work for *all* users, and [increases abandonment rates](https://uxmovement.com/forms/why-the-confirm-password-field-must-die/).
+Better to enable users to confirm their email address (you'll need to do that anyway) and make it easy for them to reset their password.

 [Do we stats for this?]